How do I find what’s maxing out my household’s data plan?

 Be prepared to be surprised!

-Q. We are a small, three-person admin team.
+Q: We are a small, three-person admin team.
 We would like to securely share the admin password to our server (bluehost.com), which we will change periodically for security reasons.
 Once one admin changes the password the others will be notified to follow a secure prescribed process to get the newest password.
 Do you know of such a process?

-A. A good password manager, especially one with an enterprise edition, should do the trick.
+A: A good password manager, especially one with an enterprise edition, should do the trick.
 I haven’t done a formal review of enterprise-level password managers, so I can’t recommend a specific product.

 But I recently subscribed to LastPass and am very happy with it.
 It does support secure password sharing, making it easier for families and business associates to share access to accounts selectively.
 When a shared password is changed, it is updated for all users designated as sharing that password.
 And LastPass does have an enterprise edition that offers a central administrative dashboard as well as policies and reporting tools.
 It also offers broad support for enterprise network directories.

-Q. I have been trying for months to get completely off of Facebook.
+Q: I have been trying for months to get completely off of Facebook.
 I receive what appear to be messages from people I know, but when I try to open them there is only the title of the message, maybe a small picture … but no message.

 I have tried to unsubscribe from Facebook but it doesn’t work.
 Any suggestions?

-A. To get completely off Facebook, you’ll want to delete your Facebook account.
+A: To get completely off Facebook, you’ll want to delete your Facebook account.
 You’ll find step-by-step instructions here: https://www.wikihow.com/Permanently-Delete-a-Facebook-Account.
 I tried it and it worked for me.

 Also, when you say you’re receiving messages, do you mean in your email account?
 That may be people forwarding messages from Facebook to your email.
 Deleting your Facebook account won’t stop that.